DesenTao/baty.net-hugo/content/post/2018-05-23_things-i-write-with.md

 For day-to-day note taking, I use a pencil.
 Go figure, right?
 I tried using the Blackwings, which are wildly popular with the fancy pencil set.
 They write well enough, but they're too long and no one talks about the elephant in the room;
 that big, clumsy, eraser with the sharp metal bits.
-The look funny and feel icky, so I switched to something I have grown to love - the Mitsu-bishi Hi-uni and 9850 pencils.
+They look funny and feel icky, so I switched to something I have grown to love - the Mitsu-bishi Hi-uni and 9850 pencils.
 They write at least as well as the Blackwings, cost less, and hold a point better.